Efficient Cross-Domain Offline Reinforcement Learning with Dynamics- and Value-Aligned Data Filtering: Experiments

 \section{Experiments}

-In this section, we examine the effectiveness of our method by conducting extensive experiments on environments with various dynamics shifts.
-We compare the performance of DVDF and other baselines in Section~\ref{sec:main}, and show that DVDF achieves effective offline policy adaptation and beats prior strong baselines across varied dynamics shifts and dataset qualities.
-In Section~\ref{sec:ablation} and Section~\ref{sec:parameter}, we conduct an ablation study and parameter study for better understanding DVDF.
+In this section, we examine the effectiveness of our proposed method by conducting extensive experiments on environments with various challenging dynamics shifts.
+We compare the performance of DVDF and other baselines in Section~\ref{sec:main}, and empirically show that DVDF achieves effective offline policy adaptation and consistently outperforms prior strong baselines across varied dynamics shifts and dataset qualities.
+In Section~\ref{sec:ablation} and Section~\ref{sec:parameter}, we conduct a detailed ablation study and parameter study for a better understanding of DVDF.